Fo-Nu-NLP-TG/FoNu_NLP_TG/blog/index.md

 ## Latest Posts

 - [Exploring Transformers: The Journey Begins](first_post.md) - An introduction to our project, goals, and initial work with transformer models.
+- [Tokenization for Low-Resource Languages](tokenization.md) - Coming soon: Our approach to tokenization for Ewe and other low-resource languages.
+- [Translation Approaches for Ewe-English](translation_approaches.md) - Coming soon: Detailed exploration of our translation strategies.

 ## About the Project